mbj/mutant/docs/configuration.md

 #### `mutation`

-Configuration of the mutations to generate.
+Configuration of the mutations generator.

 ```yml
 mutation: